Bulebots/mmsim/docs/source/examples.rst

    algorithm is implemented in the last functions.
 In particular, the ``run_search()``, ``best_step()`` and ``recalculate_weights()`` functions.

+   Some functions start with an underscore.
+Those, you probably do not need to edit them nor directly call them from your client.

 .. index:: real, client, C, Bulebule